brianholland99/vagrant-salt-network/README.md

 issues if parts are left up and the new nodes are brought up.
 Destroying the complete set of nodes and bringing them up again should fix things.

+Note: If using a second tier, then remember to add "order_masters: True" to the overall master's configuration file as stated in the syndic documentation.

 ### Steps

 1. This assumes that a Salt master has been set up at the address indicated